 Make the Strawberry Simple Syrup

-- In a small saucepan, combine the water and sugar over high heat.
+- In a small saucepan, combine the water, sugar and chopped strawberries over high heat.
 Bring to a simmer, and heat until all the sugar has dissolved.

 Make Easter Strawberry Champagne